saky-semicolon/SumX/docs/API.md

 ## Authentication

 Currently no authentication is required.
-For production deployment, consider:
-- API key authentication
-- User registration and limits
-- OAuth integration
+For future deployments, consider this.

 ## CORS

 Cross-Origin Resource Sharing is enabled for all origins (`*`) in development.
 Configure appropriately for production.

-## Legacy Compatibility

-### POST /summarize
-Deprecated endpoint that redirects to `/api/analyze/text` for backward compatibility.

-**Note:** This endpoint will be removed in future versions.
-Use `/api/analyze/text` instead.